Summer Challenge 2018

 Did you know that the DC Public Library has the latest e-books, music and movies all available for free?
 Using the library’s digital resources is a great way to meet you goal of reading for 20 minutes.
 Whether you’re looking up information on one of our databases, learning a new language, or streaming your favorite album, anything you do on our GoDigital platform counts towards your 20 minutes.

 Beyond the Book Arts ShowcaseThis year, during Summer Challenge, we asked young writers, musicians, videographers and creatives to read something amazing this summer and use that inspiration to create a work of art in their given medium.
-We received an overwhelming response and are excited to share the artwork of these teens on Saturday, Sept 22 at the Shaw (Watha T. Daniel) Neighborhood Library.
-Stay tuned to the Beyond the Book homepage for details.
+We received an overwhelming response and were excited to share their artwork at a special event that was held on Saturday, Sept 22 at the Shaw (Watha T. Daniel) Neighborhood Library.

 Each year one of the most sought after prizes for adults who participate in Summer Challenge is the opportunity to attend Uncensored, a literary themed cocktail party celebrating the freedom to read, create and express.
 This year, the city’s top 20 readers will receive tickets to the September 28 event at Blind Whino featuring live music, craft cocktails and more.
 Click here for more details.